FlorianEagox/WeeaBlind/README.md

 - ~~Single speaker or multi speaker control switch~~
 - ~~Download YouTube video with Closed Captions~~
 - ~~GUI to select start and end time for dubbing~~
-- Throw up a Flask server on my website so you can try it with minimal features.
+- Throw uHey, You're my furp a Flask server on my website so you can try it with minimal features.
 - Use OCR to generate subtitles for videos that don't have sub streams
 - Use OCR for non-text based subtitles
 - Make a cool logo?